veldoodles/veldoodles/README.md

 During freetime I play/study videogames, draw digital art and develop videogames as a hobby.

 ### Game Development
 I got quite a bit of experience with GODOT, but also have dabbled with Unity and Unreal.
-Currently I'm working on few personal projects and one of the projects is not that far being finished, with estimated release date in Summer 202.
+Currently I'm working on few personal projects and one of the projects is not that far being finished, with estimated release date in 2026.
 I know coding, design, asset creation, art and game testing quite a bit.

 ### Other stuff